vulcanacademy/blog-site/about.md

 ---

 # Vision
-Coding is the new literarcy, and our vision is to be the premium, go-to learning platform for beginners and pre-beginners in software development.
+Coding is the new literacy, and our vision is to be the premium, go-to learning platform for beginners and pre-beginners in software development.
 We are educators passionate about coding and technology literacy for all.

 ---
 # Mission